RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 (...)
 ~~~

 Here you can see the current state of the node (some of the output has been cut), the interfaces attached, and their physical/logical addresses.
 In a later section we're going to be modifying the network node state by applying a new configuration to allow nodes to utilise another interface to provide pod networking via a **bridge**.
-We will do this via a `NodeNetworkConfigurationEnactment` or `nnce` in short, to which we do not currently have any configured:
+We will do this via a `NodeNetworkConfigurationEnactment` or `nnce` in short.
+We do not currently have any *nnce*'s configured:

 ```execute-1
 oc get nnce -n openshift-cnv